hellotechx/osrm-backend/docker-orchestration/osrm-build-routed-docker/README.md

 ```bash
 docker run -it osrm-local-test /bin/bash
 ```
-- If the container already running and you want to auire control you could
+- If the container already running and you want to aquire control you could
 ```
 exec -i -t container_id /bin/bash
 ```